subodhkc/subodhkc-log-analyzer/README.md

 ## Acknowledgements

-This tool was built by Subodh KC to simplify log analysis and empower TPMs and test engineers with modern tools for debugging and decision-making.
+This tool was built by Subodh KC to simplify log analysis and empower Enterprise with modern Standalone compliance tool for debugging and decision-making.
 '''

 # Save plain README text file for download